Introduction – Time For Ice Cubes To Freeze

-2. Put the ice cube tray in the freezer close to the top.
-This will also help the water freeze faster.
+2. Put the ice cube tray in the freezer close to the bottom because that’s where its coldest.

 5. Don’t open the freezer door too often.
 Every time you open it, some of the cold air escapes, which can make the ice cubes take longer to freeze.

 6. If possible, use a chest freezer instead of an upright freezer.
-Chest freezers maintain a more consistent temperature, which can help to prevent ice crystals from forming.
+Chest freezers maintain a more consistent temperature.

 So there you have it, everything you need to know about freezing ice cubes.
 Now go out and experiment with different techniques to find the one that works best for you.
 And don’t forget to have fun in the process!